Published April 12, 2019

 The ADA, Americans With Disabilities Act, is a civil rights law that prohibits discrimination based on a person’s disability.
 Just like buildings are required to provide ramps and elevators in addition to stairs, did you know that websites must cater to people with limited dexterity, low vision, and hearing impairments?

 Safeguard Your Website: Accessible Design

-Assistive technology, like screen readers, text enlargement software, voice-controlled computers, touchscreens, and more, allow people with disabilities to use computers and access your ecommerce website.
+Assistive technology, like screen readers, text enlargement software, voice-controlled computers, touchscreens, and more, allow people with disabilities to access your ecommerce website like anyone else.
 Accessible website design accounts for the use of assistive technology, and does not require users to see, hear, or use a standard mouse in order to access the information the website provides.

 Safeguard Your Website: ADA Compliance Levels

 There are specific guidelines that websites must follow in order to be considered ADA compliant.
 These are broken down into three main levels, which include:

 - AA = should support

 AA is what most websites aim for because A is typically too light and may not fully comply, and AAA is oftentimes too strict and limiting in terms of design and interactivity.